Skip to Content

 Another thing to note is arranging your mulch strategically and thus reducing its risk of fire hazards.
 For instance, spreading your mulch as a thin layer minimizes the likelihood of heat.
 As such, apply your mulch with a thickness between 2 and 10 centimeters.

-Also, as stated above, some mulches are more flammable than others, and it can be pretty dangerous to arrange them continuously.
+Also, as stated above, some mulches are more flammable than others, and arranging them continuously can be pretty dangerous.

 In this instance, the best bet is to separate highly combustible mulches by placing ignition-resistant items.
 This way, in the case of ignition, the possibility of fire spread can be reduced.